Author: Dr. Geraldine Knatz, USC Sol Price School of Public Policy, USC Viterbi School of Engineering, University of Southern California

 C. Survival Strategies for Port Directors: The Power Wheel

 All positions of leadership rely on relationships.
 The public port director does not always rule from a position of authority depending on its governance structure.
-The director may face obstacles in achieving his vision for the organization.
-These might be political, bureaucratic, lack of resources, competing interests, stakeholder opposition, or other obstacles.
+The director may face obstacles in achieving their vision for the organization.
+These might be political, bureaucratic, lack of resources, competing interests, stakeholder opposition, or something else.
 Any project or policy might need acceptance or approval by a multitude of individuals and organizations.
-To ensure that a leader’s focus is directed in all the appropriate directions, a director may want to map the necessary relationships in a power wheel.
+To ensure that a leader’s focus is directed appropriately, a director may want to map the necessary relationships in a power wheel.

 D. Collaboration and Training for Port Executives